Police want your help to figure out who killed a dad as he camped with his 2 young daughters -- and why

-No arrests have been made in the Friday killing, authorities said.
+No arrests have been made in the Friday killing, authorities said Tuesday.
 The motive also remains a mystery.

 An "information wanted" bulletin posted on Twitter shows victim Tristan Beaudette's photo and asks anybody with information to call the Los Angeles County Sheriff's Department.

-The sheriff's department also said Tuesday that it's investigating three other shooting incidents over the past year at the same state park, though investigators so far see no connection to Beaudette's death.
+The sheriff's department said that it's investigating three other shooting incidents over the past year at the same state park, though investigators so far see no connection to Beaudette's death.

 A man reported that his car was hit by a bullet around 4:30 a.m.
-Monday, at the state park, according to CNN affiliate KABC.
+Monday, at the park, according to CNN affiliate KABC.

 Beaudette, of Irvine, California, was found dead early Friday morning inside his tent at the 8,000-acre Malibu Creek State Park, a scenic recreation area 25 miles from downtown Los Angeles that's been used as a backdrop for movies and television shows.

 His daughters were not injured, CNN affiliate KTLA reported.
-Authorities in California are working with relatives to arrange for forensic investigators who specialize in interviewing small children to speak with the two girls.
+Authorities are working with relatives to arrange for forensic investigators who specialize in interviewing small children to speak with the two girls.

 Park shootings reported in recent years

-Besides the man who said his car was fired on Monday at the state park, a woman told authorities in January 2017 she was in the park when she heard a loud noise in the middle of the night and found a bullet hole in the back of her car, KABC reported.
-There were also reports of a man being shot at the park in 2016, the station reported.
+Besides the man who said his car was fired on Monday, a woman told authorities in January 2017 she was in the park when she heard a loud noise in the middle of the night and found a bullet hole in the back of her car, KABC reported.

+There were reports of a man being shot at the park in 2016, the station reported.

 "As part of their investigation, detectives are reviewing three prior shooting incidents within the past twelve months occurring nearby within the jurisdiction of the Sheriff's Department," the agency said Tuesday in a statement.